New Graduate Student Loan Caps May Worsen Nursing and APRN Shortages

 Nurse.org will continue updating this article as the OBBBA moves forward to the Senate.

-🤔 Nurses, share your thoughts about this case in the discussion forum below.
+🤔 Nurses, what are your thoughts about this new legislation?
+Share your thoughts in the discussion forum below.

 If you have a nursing news story that deserves to be heard, we want to amplify it to our massive community of millions of nurses!
 Get your story in front of Nurse.org Editors now - click here to fill out our quick submission form today!